kjosib/kale/README.md

 	to parameters, etc. Several ways are provided to register functionality, ranging from absolute flexibility to complete convenience.

+3. The framework takes (some) pains to avoid excessive copying, drawing inspiration from the iolist facility in the Erlang ecosystem.
+Rather than building up a big string, supply a list of them, or a funny-shaped nest of them, etc. The rules are somewhat loose.

+4. There's a simple HTML templating facility included: it will do the job without being accidentally quadratic (much).
+You can have templates inline or saved in separate files: allowance is made for both styles of working.

-3. It's really annoying forgetting to commit-or-rollback a transaction in a handler.
+5. It's really annoying forgetting to commit-or-rollback a transaction in a handler.
 	Changes may appear fine locally (until they vanish) but nobody else sees anything except a locked database.
 Checking for this a simple matter by wrapping the root handler (application router) and taking corrective measures.
 (Roll back the transaction and return an error response maybe.)

-4. The framework takes (some) pains to avoid excessive copying, drawing inspiration from the iolist facility in the Erlang ecosystem.
-Rather than building up a big string, supply a list of them, or a funny-shaped nest of them, etc. The rules are somewhat loose.

-5. There's a simple HTML templating facility included: it will do the job without being accidentally quadratic.
-Much.

-6. There are tutorial demonstrations in the `examples` folder.
-You can run them from the Windows command line by, for example, `demo intro`.
-If you're on Linux/Mac/Unix, then feel free to contribute a suitable shell script.